aaronryank/Cubically/readme.md

        554

 To make Cubically an (almost) usable language, there is one other piece of memory: the "notepad" (also called the scratchpad).
 This can store one value at a time.
 Performing a command on the nonexistent sixth face index will perform the command on memory.

+# Limitations

+ - There is no input yet.
+ - Cubically is not remotely Turing-Complete.
+ - A 3x3 is the only cube size right now; this may extend later.

 # Syntax